joshydavid/information-security-study-notes/resources/networking.md

   - Use fiber optics for secure communication, as they are harder to tap.
   - Wireless networks should use strong WPA2 or WPA3 encryption.

-### Firewall
+### What is a firewall and how does it function in network security?

-- Network security that monitors and control incoming/outgoing traffic based on pre-defined security rule.
+- A firewall is a network security that monitors and control incoming/outgoing traffic based on pre-defined security rule.
 - Purpose
   - Block unauthorized access and ensure that only legit traffic can go through
+  - Security Gate (IDS - Security Guard)

 ### What is a DNS?

 DNS stands for Domain Name System, it is a system that translate human-readable domain name such as Apple.com into machine-readable IP address such as 192.168.1.1
 DNS is like a phonebook of the internet so that we don't have to remember the complex IP address.

-When you type a URL into your browser, the DNS first checks if the IP address is already stored in a local DNS cache (on your device, browser, or router).
-If the IP address is in the cache, the DNS system will use the cached address, which speeds up the process.
-If the IP address is not cached, the DNS will perform a DNS query to resolve the domain name by looking up the IP address.
-Once the correct IP address is found, it’s mapped to the domain name, and the browser can then connect to the correct server.
+### What happens when you type a URL into the browser?

+- Bob enters URL into the browser <https://www.apple.com/sg/iphone-16-pro/> and hits Enter.

+  - Protocol: https
+  - Domain: apple.com
+  - Path: sg/
+  - Resource: iphone-16-pro

+- The browser looks up the IP address for the domain using a DNS lookup.
+To make the lookup process faster, data is cached at different layers

+  - Browser cache
+  - OS cache
+  - Local network cache
+  - ISP cache

+- If the IP address cannot be found at any of the caches, the browser goes to the DNS servers to do a recursive DNS lookup until the IP address is found

+- Now that the IP address is found, the browser establish a TCP connection with the server using a three-way handshake.

+  - The client sends a SYN message to the server
+  - The server responds with a SYN-ACK message
+  - The client sends an ACK knowledge back to the server, completing the connection

+- Since the connection is over HTTPS, the browser negotiates an SSL/TLS handshake with the server.
+This ensures that the data sent between the client and server is encrypted, maintaining privacy and integrity of the communication.

+- The browser sends an HTTPS request to the server

+- The server processes the request and sends back the response.

+- The browser renders the HTML content.

 ### How does the internet work?